 While the Chase is renowned for its peace and tranquillity, for a couple of weekends in June it becomes a hive of activity.

-On June 10th, the IRONMAN 70.3 Staffordshire triathlon brings more than 2000 hardy souls into the county to plunge into Chasewater Reservoir for a 1.2 mile swim, bike 56 miles around Cannock Chase, and run 13.1 miles on the streets of Stafford.
+In June the IRONMAN 70.3 Staffordshire triathlon brings more than 2000 hardy souls into the county to plunge into Chasewater Reservoir for a 1.2 mile swim, bike 56 miles around Cannock Chase, and run 13.1 miles on the streets of Stafford.

 And at the end of the month, the UK’s biggest selling bands, such as Paul Weller, Elbow, and The Kaiser Chiefs, turn it up to 11 for the Forestry Commission’s Forest Live gigs.